Michael Cherney: The Intelligence Summit

 Cherney is the founder and primary sponsor of the Intelligence Summit.
 In February 2006, The New York Sun reported that John Deutch and James Woolsey had resigned from the Intelligence Summit's board of advisers after receiving information that the conference's primary sponsor, Cherney, had "alleged ties to the Russian mafia".

-Legal investigations
+Illegal investigations

-Jalol Akhatovich Khaidarov (Джалол Ахатович Хайдаров; born 18 March 1963, Tashkent, Uzbek SSR, USSR) assisted the Israeli law enforcement community.

 Invalid passport

 On 21 May 1994, Cherney and his future wife were detained by immigration officers on arrival in Heathrow from Geneva.
 It was discovered that they had attempted to enter the UK on false Polish passports and they were deported back to Switzerland.

 The following day they were arrested by the Swiss police on the grounds that they had made use of false identities.
 Both were searched and found to be in possession of two allegedly invalid Polish driving licences.
 Cherney gave a statement to the police in which he admitted using a Polish passport in an attempt to enter the UK, which had been successful previously.
 On 25 October 1994 the Swiss authorities confirmed that they would not be pressing any charges against Cherney.
 On 20 November 1996 the Swiss Federal Aliens Office confirmed that he was no longer subject to a prohibition order and that there was nothing to prevent his coming into Switzerland.